kubedb/cli/docs/tutorials/postgres/README.md

 > * **Hot Standby** can run read-only queries.
 > * **Warm Standby** can't accept connect and only used for replication purpose.

+#### Automatic failover using leader election
+When primary is no longer available to serve, standby replica will take control as primary.
+And if primary comes back, it will then act as standby replica.

 ### Restore from WAL Archive